sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ## Special operations

 `byrow` also supports a few optimised operations which return a vector of values for each row.
-The `fun` argument for these operations is one the followings:
+The `fun` argument for these operations is one of the followings:

 * `cumprod`
 * `cumprod!`